Dominic-Mutiso/Shift-Table/README.md

 We have created a user-defined function to get the counts at different grouping levels.
 The `group_by_at()` function is used to dynamically specify the grouping variables.
 This is useful when you want to pass a variable or a list of variables as arguments to a function.
 The following functions play a similar role: `group_by(pick(all_of(group)))` or `group_by(across(all_of(group)))`.

+### Why is `group_by(group)` Wrong?

+Using `group_by(group)` treats `group` as a single variable name, so it looks for a column literally named `group` in our data frame, which does not exist.
+It does not interpret `group` as a vector of column names to be used for grouping.
+Therefore, a dynamic approach is required to select and use the column names.

 ```r
 # Summary statistics function
 f_summary <- function(group = c("AVISITN", "AVISIT", "TRT01AN", "BASEC_", "AVALC_")) {